t0mmylam/letterboxed-solver/README.md

 -   [ ] Draw lines on the canvas when hovering over a solution
 -   [ ] Make inputs into pin inputs
 -   [ ] Pull data from NYT's to get gameData (will require a backend)
+    - [x] Wrote python script to get today's word list
+-   [ ] Present options for how the solutions are displayed
+    - [ ] Hide first, second, or longer word
+    - [ ] Display only first and last letters
+    - [ ] Display a set number of letters
+-   [ ] Add a definition section to showcase the selected answer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>